Breaking down: Rate-limiter, non-blocking operations, scheduler Go vs Java | Concurrency part 4

 Runnable task = () -> System.out.println("Operation executed");

-// schedule the task every 1 second
+// schedule task once every second

 scheduler.scheduleAtFixedRate(task, 0, 1, TimeUnit.SECONDS);